Roger Hedgecock here coming at you from the Left Coast here in San Diego at KOGO Radio, taking your calls at 1-800-282-2882.

 It was actually a U-Haul.

-Uh you all has a special uh, you know, for smugglers.
+U-Haul has a special for smugglers.

-They know that there's actually U.S. attorneys, Johnny Sutton being one of them in El Paso, who are willing to prosecute law enforcement officers who fire at illegals for whatever reason in connection with uh d defending themselves and doing their job.
+They know that there's actually U.S. attorneys, Johnny Sutton being one of them in El Paso, who are willing to prosecute law enforcement officers who fire at illegals for whatever reason in connection with defending themselves and doing their job.

 The Obamas buy their home.

-Rezco's wife Rita closes escrow on the same day on a vacant 9,000-square-foot lot next door to the Obama property.
+Rezco's wife, Rita, closes escrow on the same day on a vacant 9,000 square foot lot next door to the Obama property.

 She pays $625,000.

-yard for his house he buys a ten by a hundred and fifty foot slice of the property for 104,000 um the problem is that Rezco indicted in October on charges of trying to squeeze kickbacks and campaign donations from firms seeking state of Illinois business and he's pled not guilty to that's uh good government type uh Obama uh going after uh this property next door and paying well was it exactly
+The problem is that Rezco, indicted in October on charges of trying to squeeze kickbacks and campaign donations from firms seeking state of Illinois business, and he's pled not guilty to that.

 Oh, you already know.